 This is where dual diagnosis programs come in.
 Those who are dealing with co-occurring disorders have what professionals call a “dual diagnosis”.
 Treating one issue without addressing the other can make recovery more difficult or even impossible.
 So, specific and individualized treatment is critical to the individual’s recovery.

 When it comes to ending addiction, therapy is often a critical component.
 Those who try to overcome alcoholism on their own often struggle to remain free from alcohol abuse after a while.
 Many people return to alcohol use and abuse after a while because they simply don’t have the tools they need.
 It can be hard to stay on track when you don’t have the tools you need in order to avoid relapse.

 But, therapy helps to equip people with skills for relapse prevention.
-Here at Crest View Recovery Center, we understand the importance of various types of therapy.
+Here at Crest View Recovery Center in Asheville, NC, we understand the importance of various types of therapy.
 So, we offer different therapeutic approaches to help our clients throughout the recovery journey.

 All of these therapeutic approaches offer specific and necessary benefits to those in treatment.
 For example, individual therapy is helpful in providing a safe place where people can speak one-on-one with a therapist.
 In this setting, individuals can discuss their struggles and develop coping skills without fear of judgment or discomfort.